Bacteria for your gut? Learn what probiotics are and what they do

 - decreasing the prevalence of allergies

-As scientists develop a broader understanding of the gut biome, the antioxidant and anti-inflammatory capabilities of probiotics, may also show meaningful health benefits beyond the stomach.
-One of their most interesting applications of probiotics is their potential to assist in the treatment of mental health conditions related to inflammation, like anxiety and depression.
+As scientists develop a broader understanding of the gut biome, the antioxidant and inflammation support capabilities of probiotics, may also show meaningful health benefits beyond the stomach.
+One of the more emerging applications of probiotics is linked to the gut-brain connection and their potential support to stress and mood.

 Fermentation: the prehistoric process that became the latest trend